ccm-bioinfo/cambda2023/06_amr_resistance/readme.md

   [] CARD

 ## AMR processing
-We discovered that from the 505 AMR Ids markers from the misterious file only 180 were predicted using CARD v.XX over the assembled reads from US cities.
-To comprehend the missing 325 markers we gathered our own [manually curated AMR gene list](https://docs.google.com/spreadsheets/d/1ThsVn6QuIEPvFqe_SwG1PawEghqHgQdvNgGiZd40jXY/edit?usp=sharing) by searching the IDs in the following databases
+We discovered that from the 505 AMR Ids markers from the mysterious file, only 180 were predicted using CARD v.XX over the assembled reads from US cities.
+To comprehend the missing 325 markers, we gathered our own [manually curated AMR gene list](https://docs.google.com/spreadsheets/d/1ThsVn6QuIEPvFqe_SwG1PawEghqHgQdvNgGiZd40jXY/edit?usp=sharing) by searching the IDs in the following databases
 - [microbigg-e](https://www.ncbi.nlm.nih.gov/pathogens/microbigge/#)
 - [CARD](https://card.mcmaster.ca/)